trustgraph-ai/trustgraph/README.md

 </div>

-**TrustGraph** is your AI Knowledge Supply Chain Platform, seamlessly managing and delivering interconnected knowledge to power your AI.
+Seamlessly manage and deliver modular intelligence to power your AI agents.
 With a Services Warehouse for AI components, Knowledge Graphs for deep relationships, and VectorDBs for semantic discovery, **TrustGraph** unifies these critical capabilities to ensure your AI operates with private, traceable, and contextually rich knowledge – anywhere you deploy.

 ---